Safe-Mode/node-file-manager/README.md

     ```

 - Basic operations with files
-    - Read file and print it's content in console (should be done using Readable stream):
+    - Read file and print it's content in console:
     ```bash
     cat path_to_file
     ```